My most important win, and my only win, as a college wrestler, did not occur in a gym on a wrestling mat, it occurred off-campus, on my kitchen floor.

 I made the mistake of asking my new roommates, “Who ate my food?” in front of everybody.

 And of course, it was the wrestler who weighed 220 pounds.

-Remember, back then I only weighed 126 lbs.
+Back then I only weighed 126 pounds.

 I said, “Listen, all you had to do was ask, I would have let you have some of my food.”

 He said, “Nah, it doesn’t work that way.”

 He said: “It doesn’t work that way.
 I will eat your food whenever I want to eat your food.”